 5 Things HR Authorities Aren't Interested In

 2. If you think that including your photo will do no harm to your resume, you are wrong.
-The problem with placing the picture of you on the document is that HR managers don’t want to risk being accused of discrimination.
-In accordance with US law candidates can’t be discriminated on the basis of appearance, age, religion, etc. How do you think how many people will be willing to take the risk?
+The problem with placing the picture of you on the document is that HR managers don't want to risk being accused of discrimination.
+In accordance with the US law candidates can't be discriminated on the basis of appearance, age, religion, etc. How many people you think will be willing to take the risk?

 4. Some job seekers believe that explaining the reasons for leaving previous jobs is a necessary resume component.
 But as a matter of fact, no one really expects to see the reasons for leaving on a resume.
 Moreover, it distracts from the most important information.
 You should be ready to answer the questions about it, but it will likely happen during the interview.
 Before this stage, there is no good reason to mention why you left your previous jobs.